Overview

 Trackables have a name, unique id, location, radial extrusion, or geometry.
 Here is a detailed definition of a trackable.

 Several location providers may be attached to one trackable, with each representing one locating technology.
 For example, in a typical industrial yard scenario, a trackable could be affixed with a GPS location provider for outdoor tracking and an UWB location provider for indoor tracking.
 While outside the facility, the GPS location provider would deliver location updates, thereby updating the trackable's location.
-While inside the facility, the UWB location provider would deliver location updates, thereby updating the trackable's location.
+While inside the facility, other locating technologies may be used.
+For example, BLE could be used to track a forklift, RFID tags could be attached to materials stored in a warehouse, and UWB could be used to track AGVs.
+Each of these locating technologies is also represented by a dedicated location provider that delivers location updates, thereby updating the trackable's location.
 These granular details are abstracted away for application developers - their only concern is the trackable entity itself!

-A trackable can act as a data container for metadata, as additional information may be associated with it in the form of "custom properties".
+Additionally, a trackable can act as a data container for metadata associated with it in the form of "custom properties".
 These may represent an order number, an item number, a process step, or any other vital information specifically relevant for your use case, or information that should be analyzed by the consuming high-level application.

 A fence, or geofence, is an entity representing a geographical area/region of special concern.
 Trackables and location providers entering or leaving a fence trigger fence events.
 These events are delivered to clients and are an integral ingredient for smart factory automation, where areas of a site are directly related to process steps.
 Therefore, entering or leaving an area represents a change of state within an application, such as an MES.